Black maternal mortality in the United States: Historical abuses in maternal care of enslaved Black women

 Historically, care for Black mothers was influenced by economic motives; laws and practices from chattel slavery placed profit over human dignity.
 In 1662, legislators in the Virginia Colony passed Partus Sequitur Ventrem which ruled that children born from enslaved people would be enslaved themselves.
 This created the commodification of Black offspring and made Black women more profitable, increasing the slave owners' wealth without additional cost.
 Systemic and institutional decisions prioritized economic means over ethical treatment of Black women.
 The lack of care given to women shows that their medical care was not dictated by need, but rather the economic motive to keep them alive to birth more profit.

 When Britain and the United States banned the Transatlantic Slave Trade in 1807–1808, slave owners placed more value on women.
 White physicians were called upon to examine infertility and to investigate infant mortality.
 Adopting more formal medical interventions allowed the slave owners to increase power over the reproductive rights of enslaved women.
 However, without proper knowledge, these White physicians could not adequately care for their patients and often tortured their patients due to lack of anesthesia.
-The lack of care given to women shows that their medical care was not dictated by need, but rather the economic motive to keep them alive to birth more profit.
 Systemic neglect and abuse caused Black mothers to suffer under the guise of medical supervision.